 The dollar's value can be measured by three methods: exchange rates, Treasury notes and foreign exchange reserves (the amount of dollars held by foreign countries).
 These three measurements have recorded a rise in the dollar's value since 2011, reversing a downward decline that began in 2002.
 Here's why:

 - The U.S. debt is more than $17 trillion.
-Foreign holders of this debt should be concerned that the U.S. will let the dollar value decline so the relative value of its debt is less.
+Foreign holders of this debt are concerned that the Fed will let the dollar value decline so the relative value of their debt holdings will be worth less.

 - As the European Union struggled to resolve the Greece debt crisis, it weakened demand for the euro.
 This strengthened the dollar.

-- The dollar became a safe haven during the recession.
-As a result, foreign investors reversed a long-term trend to diversify their portfolios with more non-dollar denominated assets.
+- The dollar is till a safe haven during any global crisis.
+As a result, foreign investors reverse a long-term trend to diversify their portfolios with more non-dollar denominated assets.